opensearch-project/documentation-website/_dashboards/dashboard/index.md

 - To move, select and hold the panel title and drag to the new location.
 - To resize, select the resize icon in the panel's lower right corner and drag to the new dimensions.
-- To view in fullscreen mode, select the vertical ellipsis in the top right of the panel and select **Maximize panel**.
+- To view in fullscreen mode, select the gear icon (edit mode) or vertical ellipsis () in the top right of the panel and select **Maximize panel**.
 To minimize the fullscreen mode, select the vertical ellipsis and select **Minimize**.

-The following is an example of a customized dashboard.
+The following is an example of a customized dashboard created in this tutorial.

 ![Customized dashboard with panels arranged side by side and without legends]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-arranged.png)